ridzuan5757/project-gorilla/sprints/sprint 5/kubernetes_cluster_receiver.md

 |`Deployment` gateway|Will cause duplicate data when there is more than 1 replica.|

-The Kubernetes Cluster Receiver collects metrics and entity events about the clsuter as a wholel using the `k8s` API server.
+The Kubernetes Cluster Receiver collects metrics and entity events about the cluster as a whole using the `k8s` API server.
 This receiver will be used to
 monitor:
 - Pod phases
 - Node conditions